hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

 A Backend Service defines a group of virtual machines that will serve traffic for load balancing.
-This resource is a global backend service, appropriate for external load balancing.
-For internal load balancing, use a regional backend service instead.
+This resource is a global backend service, appropriate for external load balancing or self-managed internal load balancing.
+For managed internal load balancing, use a regional backend service instead.

+Currently self-managed internal load balancing is only available in beta.

 To get more information about BackendService, see: